 Press Release: 7th May, 2019

 High-profile scandals have exposed how vulnerable the cotton supply chain is to fraud.
 Premium cotton can be blended or substituted with cheaper, inferior alternatives without the manufacturer's knowledge.
 Supima has addressed this problem head-on by partnering with Oritain to protect the integrity of their high-quality, extra-long staple cotton.
 Without verifying the origin of the fibre, claims about authenticity and sustainability cannot be made.
 Brands can use Supima cotton and ensure that they are using an authentic and verifiable cotton in their garments.

-Using Oritain’s forensic technology, Supima licensees can test and authenticate the origin of their Supima products at any stage in the supply chain, revealing if it has been blended or substituted and ensuring the product’s provenance.
+Using Oritain’s forensic technology, Supima licensees can test and authenticate the origin of their Supima products at any stage in the supply chain.
 By testing the intrinsic natural properties of the cotton, Oritain identifies a unique distinguishing fingerprint for each product verifying where it was grown.
 Unlike other traceability methods such as paper ledger systems, blockchain, RFID, barcodes, sprays, additives, or labels, this fingerprint cannot be forged or altered and is unique to the land the cotton was grown on.
 Without the ability to authenticate the underlying physical product throughout the supply chain no product claims can be effectively made.
 Oritain enables brands and retailers to speak knowingly and knowledgeably about the authenticity of their product.

 Global luxury group, Kering has implemented Oritain’s services to verify that SUPIMA® cotton used in its garments is Supima cotton, woven and dyed by Albini.
 The partnership has produced the world’s first 100% traceable organic Supima cotton by testing the cotton at every stage of production, from field to the retail floor.